MRI (Magnetic Resonance Imaging)

 MRI safety and screening

-MRI is a safe procedure to get images, provided that certain rules are followed.
-The magnets are very strong and patients will be exposed to radio waves and changing magnetic fields.
+MRI is a safe exam to get images, provided that certain rules are followed.
+The magnets are very strong, and patients will be exposed to radio waves and changing magnetic fields.

 Please contact us before your appointment if your child has had any surgeries with devices implanted outside of SickKids, especially if unknown/undocumented devices were implanted.